splunk/SCOUT/README.md

 ### Configuration

-In the Configuration tab (as shown in Figure 1), the user must specify three key folder paths where this tool parses metadata to generate correlation searches:
+In the Configuration tab, the user must specify three key folder paths where this tool parses metadata to generate correlation searches:

 - **Security Content Detection Directory Path** : The folder path containing Splunk Security Content detections.
 - **ATT&CK CTI Repository Directory Path**      : The folder path where the cloned attackcti repository is located.